openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 [gosmee](https://github.com/chmouel/gosmee).
 This forwarder enables connectivity between the Pipelines as Code controller and GitHub without requiring an internet connection.
 In this scenario, it will set up a forwarding URL on
-<https://hook.pipelinesascode.com> and set it up on Github.
+<https://hook.pipelinesascode.com> and set it up on GitHub.
 For OpenShift, it
 will not prompt you unless you explicitly specify the `--force-gosmee` flag (which can be useful if you are running [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) for instance).